Eric Stromer

-Eric Antony Stromer (born April 28, 1961) was a co-host for the canceled motoring television series, Top Gear, on NBC.
+Eric Antony Stromer (born April 28, 1961) is an American actor and television personality.
+He was a co-host for the motoring television series, Top Gear, on NBC.
 He was raised in Evanston, Illinois.

 Career

 Stromer started acting at the age of 7 doing a Kit Kat commercial.
 He lost out of the role of Henry Desmond to Peter Scolari in the Tom Hanks sitcom Bosom Buddies.
 He is the host of Over Your Head, the primary carpenter on Clean Sweep, also making appearances on Trading Spaces.
 He is also the co-host of Adam Carolla's home improvement podcast, Ace on the House, dispensing home improvement advice to callers.

 Cancer

 On February 28, 2011, Stromer related, on an episode of The Doctors, that radiography following a car accident in which he was involved uncovered a tumor on his thyroid gland.
 He was diagnosed with papillary cancer and had his entire thyroid removed.
 He is in remission.